Community Climate Fund - Success Stories

 This leisure centre upgraded their 30-year-old lighting with 15 LED lighting fittings, which they predict will result in a 273% energy reduction and consequential carbon contribution.
 Other benefits include extending product life cycles of lights to 20,000 hours for less waste and financial savings maximising returns for community centre users.

-Parochial Church Council of Holy Trinity Rudgwick (HTR)
+Holy Trinity Rudgwick

-Waste Reduction and Green Roof Recycling Shelter
+Waste Reduction & Green Roof Shelter

 Project cost: £3,134